 Army Fatigues and a full set of upgraded polymer Heavy Combat Armor.

-While the aforementioned equipment-related changes are amazing, there is one feature that’s missing.
+While the aforementioned equipment-related changes are cool, there is another feature that’s missing.
 Weapons and armor no longer have a condition parameter like in the previous games; they don’t wear down, guns never jam.
 Every piece of equipment you find in this post apocalyptic wasteland is apparently in perfectly functional condition.
+Blatant casual gaming consolization.
 The exception is Power Armor which does wear down, for balance reasons.
 But it’s silly that only the most durable armor types in the game in Power Armor actually degrade.

 Power Armor has undergone a complete overhaul.
 It’s almost like a vehicle now; you can enter it and exit it almost like a vehicle, and when you exit a Power Armor suit it remains where you left it.
 You can no longer swim in Power Armor; instead you walk on the floor under water.
 The same applies to other kinds of world interaction like cooking and smithing, which requires you to exit your power armor.
 Power Armor has its own unique crafting station for upgrading, and again there is so much variety due to the extensive amount of upgrades.
 There are five base Power Armor suits in the game: Raider, T-45, T-51, T-60, and X-01.
 All of them provide far more damage protection and radiation protection than ever before, but to balance this they require an energy source—fusion cores, which can be found in various places throughout the wasteland.
 As a side note, it’s interesting to see how almost every little thing, like entering and exiting power armor, playing holotapes in your Pip-Boy, and more, are all animated.

 A brand new mechanic is settlement building.
+This is really the main purpose of this game, it is a first-person post-apocalyptic version of The Sims.
 You can create your own settlements in many different places on the map (all scripted, you can’t just make one anywhere).
 You must first clear out the area to claim it for your own.
 Then you may enter a crafting mode and build whatever you want, and scrap existing constructs.
 You can place fences, walls, create buildings using walls and floors and ceilings, you can place furniture, workshops, turrets, different kinds of food, fresh water, power generators and windmills, actual functioning electrical outlets/switchets/pylons, stores, all kinds of constructs, each one requiring various materials and some even requiring perks.
 You can even make supply lines and make money from your settlements.
 Conceptually it seems flawless.
 You can build radio recruitment beacons which causes Settlers to make their way there and live there.
 Settlements may be attacked at any given time.

 Before: a small outpost I built into a small settlement.
 I had simply walled it off, added crops, added a foundation and a small shack, and added defense.